sadscv/JournalReading/articles/2022Summer/【D791】“Atlanta”_matches_method_with_message_to_sensational_effect.md

 > **transcend**: 超出
  >

 8 The drama’s **elastic** shape, and a mood both urgent and **woozily** dreamlike, work because they reflect the unstable conditions that “Atlanta” depicts.
 If you stop to think about it, the story’s surreal moments are no crazier than its everyday indignities, not least the violence that **throb**s at its margins, often perpetrated by police.
 The narrative digressions mirror the involuntary **detour**s in lives that are short on autonomy.
-When **mundane errands** can lead to disaster, as they do for Alfred and Earn, or a day can begin as** screwball **comedy and** lurch into** horror, established genres won’t do.
+When **mundane errands** can lead to disaster, as they do for Alfred and Earn, or a day can begin as **screwball** comedy and **lurch into** horror, established genres won’t do.

 > **elastic**:有弹性的；有弹力的；灵活的
- >
-> **woozy**:unsteady, dizzy, or dazed.
  >
 > **perpetrate**：施(恶行)；犯(过失等)
  >